Brøste House: Thomas Potter

 Located to the rear of the new building, the foundry manufactured "iron pots in all shapes" as well as everything from nails and bullets to ship anchors.
-Some of its products was exported to both the East and West Indies.
+Some of its products were exported to both the East and West Indies.

-Potter experienced deep personal griefs while he lived at the building, losing two wives.
+Potter experienced deep personal grief while he lived in the building, losing two wives.

 Changing owners

 In 1790, Potter sold the house to a royal mecanicus, Andrew Mitchell, who established a button factory in the building.
 Poul Morten Johansen, a manufacturer of carriages, acquired the property in 1800.
 His property was listed as No. 197 in the new cadastre of 1806.